 Montaña Redonda is a very unique thing-to-see in Punta Cana, as it is a mountain with a spectacular 360-degree panorama surrounded by lush vegetation and untouched nature.
 The special features of Montaña Redonda are its giant swings and the cozy hammocks, both being set up right at the edge of the mountain, which allows for fantastic photo opportunities you can’t get anywhere else.

-You can either take a safari truck up for a few dollars (included if you book a guided excursion) or – talking about hiking and adventures – walk your way up on a short but very steep climb.
+To get to this very special place to visit in Punta Cana, you can either take a safari truck up for a few dollars (included if you book a guided excursion) or – talking about hiking and adventures in Punta Cana – walk your way up on a short but very steep climb.
 Besides the unique features mentioned above, you get also rewarded with a cold Presidente beer once you reach the top.

-How to get there: you can book a guided excursion to Montaña Redonda*, but you are more flexible with renting a car.
+How to get there: you can book a guided excursion to Montaña Redonda*, but you are more flexible with renting a car in Punta Cana.
 It is less than a 1-hour drive from Punta Cana on a well-maintained highway.

 Cost: the entrance fee is around 2-3 USD per person.
 If you take the safari truck up, it is another 8-10 USD per person.

-Why it is one of the best things to do in Punta Cana: Montaña Redonda is unique in the Dominican Republic, especially the swings are great fun and allow for spectacular photos and holiday memories.
+Why it is one of the best things to do in Punta Cana: Montaña Redonda is a unique place to visit in the Dominican Republic, especially the swings are great fun and allow for spectacular photos and holiday memories.

 Further information: Montaña Redonda in Miches – the instagrammable mountain with spectacular views